 Niki Chang is a literary agent at The Good Literary Agency.
 She represents writers of both fiction, non-fiction and a small number of poets.

 Before joining TGLA when it opened its doors in May 2018, Niki started her career at Aitken Alexander Associates through a Creative Access internship.
-She initially worked in the film, TV and stage department before moving into the literary department where she worked with Clare Alexander alongside building her own list.
+She initially worked in the film, TV and stage department before moving into the literary department where she worked with Clare Alexander alongside building her own list and managing and selling the audio rights for all the agency's authors.
 She has worked as a bookseller and lived in Venezuela where she taught music.
 Niki is from London and has a BA in Modern Languages & Literature from the University of Cambridge and an MA in Latin American Cultural Studies from Birkbeck.
 In 2019 she won the London Book Fair Trailblazer Award.

 More about Niki and what she loves to read